 Our Everybody Hour formation schedule allows children to learn and form community together during the 10 am hour and to attend service with their family.
 During the 11 am service, children are invited to join a priest in the Great Hall for a children’s sermon or to stay in church.
 We offer Nursery Care in from 8:30 am – 12:15 pm for our youngest parishioners, but also love to hear and see all ages in service.
 Click here for the Sunday schedule.

 Sunday School Classes

 Our children and youth are nurtured to participate actively in the entire worship service—hymns, service music, and spoken responses, as well as their own anthems.
-Choristers sing approximately once a month with the adult choir at the 11 am service.
+Choristers sing approximately twice a month with the adult choir at the 8:45 and and 11 am services.
 All elements of their education in the program are considered to have a significant role in their character building and Christian formation.

 Youth Choirs rehearse on Thursdays during the school year.

 5:15 – 6:30 pm | CITs (K–2nd grade)